amal-irgashev/code-execution-deep-agent/README.md

 ## Architecture

 This project demonstrates:
-- Custom `LocalExecutionBackend` extending FilesystemBackend with SandboxBackendProtocol
+- Custom `DockerExecutionBackend` for isolated command execution with consistent filesystem paths
 - Custom `SkillsMiddleware` for progressive capability disclosure
 - Skills-based architecture where tools are files, not hardcoded Python functions
+- Docker-based execution environment where `/data`, `/scripts`, `/results` paths work consistently in both file operations and executed scripts

 ## Quick Start